F0903/direct-share/README.md

 A tiny CLI tool for transferring files directly between two peers with a helpful progress bar, ETA, and file integrity verification.

+## Installation

+To install you can simply download the latest release from the "Releases" page, then copy it to whereever you want.

+Alternatively you can also build the tool yourself.

+### Building

+Simply run `go build` in the root of the project, and the executable will be built in the same directory.

 ## Usage

 ### 1. Receive a File (Listener)